 Yes.
-In most cases your stuff will go where you would expect it to.
-It might cost more in inheritance tax overall if your stuff goes to your parents and then to your siblings when your parents die (instead of direct to your siblings).
-But you don’t pay inheritance tax on the first £325,000 anyway so this will rarely be a problem for 20-somethings.
+In most cases your assets will go where you would expect them to.
+It might cost more in inheritance tax overall if your assets go to your parents and then to your siblings when your parents die (instead of direct to your siblings).
+However, there is no inheritance tax on the first £325,000 anyway so this will rarely be a problem for 20-somethings.

 What is inheritance tax?

-When you die, the people who inherit your stuff will have to pay tax on everything you own, everywhere in the world.
-The first £325,000 is tax free and then the rate is 40% on everything else.
+When you die, the people who inherit your assets will have to pay tax on everything you own, everywhere in the world.
+The first £325,000 is tax free with the rest taxed at a rate of 40%.